Tuesday, December 15, 2020

 This means that goods and services provided by schools and units to others who are internal to UVA will be processed by Workday’s Internal Service Delivery (ISD) tool.

-You can read more about this decision, made using the RAPIDprocess, by checking out the Decision Log on the FST website.
+You can read more about this decision, made using the RAPID process, by checking out the Decision Log on the FST website.
 In addition to decisions already made, the Decision Log also lists upcoming decisions the FST team is considering, so make sure to check back periodically to stay informed about the project!

 Share: